Red Moles on Skin: Cherry Angiomas and When to Be Concerned

 Cherry angiomas are not caused by sun damage, diet, or poor health.
 Developing them does not signal any underlying disease.

-Most cherry angiomas require no evaluation beyond recognizing what they are.
+Most cherry angiomas require no evaluation beyond recognizing them.
 However, a few situations warrant a closer look:

 A red spot that bleeds repeatedly or bleeds heavily from minor contact should be examined.
 Cherry angiomas can bleed if scratched or rubbed, but persistent or heavy bleeding is worth discussing with a doctor.